-The Company's consolidated results include equity in net income from affiliated companies of \$38,772 for the year ended December 31, 2017 and equity in net loss from affiliated companies of \$2,612 for the year ended December 31, 2016.
-This is primarily comprised of equity in net income of \$46,985 and \$33,716 in the EC&S segment from the Zeolyst Joint Venture for the years ended December 31, 2017 and 2016, respectively.
+The Company's consolidated results include equity in net income from affiliated companies of \$37,611 and \$38,772 for the years ended December 31, 2018 and 2017, respectively, and equity in net loss from affiliated companies of \$2,612 for the year ended December 31, 2016.
+This is primarily comprised of equity in net income of \$42,854, \$46,252 and \$3,313 in the EC&S segment from the Zeolyst Joint Venture for the years ended December 31, 2018, 2017 and 2016, respectively.
 The remaining equity in net income (loss) for the Company is included in the PM&C segment, which is attributed to smaller investments and was not material.
 The Company's equity in net income from affiliates was more than offset by \$36,296 of amortization expense related to purchase accounting fair value adjustments associated with the Zeolyst Joint Venture for the year ended December 31, 2016 as a result of the Business Combination valuation.